nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Editing a meet-up in a filtered list

     1. Prerequisites: Switch to meet-up mode using the `switch m` command.
-Filter the meet-up list using the `find` command to show only some meet-up (fewer than full list) using relevant filters.
+Filter the meet-up list using the `find` command to show only some meet-ups (fewer than full list) using relevant filters.

     1. Test case: `edit 1 i/New information`
        Expected: First (and only) meet-up in the filtered list has its information updated.
 Details of the edited meet-up is shown in the status message.